leanprover-community/aesop/README.md

 - Pick the highest-priority active goal node `G`.
 Roughly speaking, a goal node is active if it is not proved and we haven't yet applied all possible rules to it.
 - If the goal of `G` has not been normalised yet, normalise it.
-That means:
+That means we run the following normalisation loop:

-  - Run all normalisation rules with negative penalty (lowest penalty first).
+  - Run the normalisation rules with negative penalty (lowest penalty first).
+If any of these rules is successful, restart the normalisation loop with the goal produced by the rule.
-  - Run `simp` with the global simp set plus Aesop's normalisation simp rules.
+  - Run `simp` on all hypotheses and the target, using the global simp set (i.e. lemmas tagged `@[simp]`) plus Aesop's `simp` rules.
-  - Run all normalisation rules with non-negative penalty (lowest penalty first).
+  - Run the normalisation rules with positive penalty (lowest penalty first).
+    If any of these rules is successful, restart the normalisation loop.

-  This process destructively updates the goal of `G`.
-(It may also prove it outright.)
+  The loop ends when all normalisation rules fail.
+It destructively updates the goal of `G` (and may prove it outright).
 - If we haven't tried to apply the safe rules to the goal of `G` yet, try to apply each safe rule (lowest penalty first).
 As soon as a rule succeeds, add the corresponding rapp and child goals to the tree and mark `G` as inactive.